 “Your art has nothing to do with anything,” I said, “With a small exception it is all kitsch.
 It has no ideas, which could transform people’s minds.”

-I looked at the empty bottle: for me the conversation has ended with the end of the wine.
+I looked at the empty bottle.
+For me the conversation has ended with the end of the wine.
 His eyes were half closed.
-In silence I melted into the hot Southern night.
+In silence I melted away into the hot southern night.